May 16 2023

 Acquiring permits & approvals

-You will need approvals before installing digital signage displays in many cases.
+You will need approvals before installing electronic signage displays in many cases.
 For example, if you install digital billboards or posters on a public street, you may need to obtain a permit from the city council or local authority.
-If you’re installing digital signage in a mall, you may be required to get approval from the mall management.
+If you’re installing digital signage like a video wall at a mall, you may be required to get approval from the mall management.

 The time and complexity of acquiring a permit will vary depending on the location, type of display, and the scale & duration of the project.